Peralta381/Peralta381/README.md

 ## About Me

-Hello, I’m Peralta, a full-stack web developer specializing in e-commerce solutions using the LAMP stack.
+Hello, I’m Peralta, a full-stack web developer specializing in e-commerce solutions using LAMP stack.
 The repositories here are private; access is available to those who already have the appropriate contact information.

 <!--
 **Peralta381/Peralta381** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.